Gymnosporia mossambicensis (Klotzsch) Loes.

 Altitude range: Up to 1000 m

-Worldwide distribution: Tanzania, Mozambique, Zimbabwe and Limpopo, South Africa.
+Worldwide distribution: Tanzania, Malawi, Mozambique, Zimbabwe and Limpopo, South Africa.

 Mozambique distribution: N,Z,MS,GI